doncaruana/SmartThingsPublic-Me/DeviceTypes/Strips/readme.md

 - During a Manual Wake Up, a tamper is sent before the Node Info.

 The tamper event time can be cleared by just tapping on the time itself.
-Tamper events are reported so they can be seen historyically in the GUI.
+Tamper events are reported so they can be seen historically in the GUI.